busemorose/KarstID/README.md

 #### Signal analyses

-The correlationnal and spectral analyses tab allows to visualize the results of these signal analyses proposed by Mangin (1984).
+The simple correlationnal and spectral analyses tab allows to visualize the results of these signal analyses proposed by Mangin (1984).
 The results are calculated automatically once a dataset is imported.
 It is possible to change the cutting point (in days) with the slider input below the graphs.

 <img src="gif/cs_analyses.gif" width="100%" />